-Produced by the American Theological Library Association (ATLA), this database combines the premier indexing from ATLA Religion Database® (ATLA RDB®) with ATLASerials® (ATLAS®), one of ATLA's online full-text collections of major religion and theology journals.
+Produced by Atla, a membership association of collectors and connectors in religion and theology, this database combines the premier indexing from Atla Religion Database® (Atla RDB®) with AtlaSerials® (Atlas®), one of Atla's online full-text collections of major religion and theology journals.

 Published by the Association of Christian Librarians, this database indexes articles and reviews written from an evangelical perspective or of interest to the evangelical community.